 While the McDonald’s mascot represented its two main selling points (i.e. burgers and timeliness), the company realized that the two golden arches that served as support structures for the building’s architecture were more readily recognized by their customers.
 The logo was changed in 1962 to reflect this imagery, and that yellow “M” is now one of the most recognizable icons in the world.

 Apple has a similar story.
 It was inspired by the iconic apple that allegedly fell on Isaac Newton, sprouting an epiphany that changed the way the Western world understood the laws of physics.
 This logo lasted only one year before Steve Jobs commissioned a redesign in 1977 to something more modern.
 They focused on the one thing that actually mattered: the apple itself.

-In both of these examples, the companies wanted to use imagery to promote their brands.
+In both of these examples, the companies wanted to use imagery to promote their brand image.
 But, before they could create any kind of imagery that would stick, they had to pour a great deal of thought and intent into those images.
 When they saw that their ideas didn’t represent the brand well, they responded and reevaluated, and the willingness to change in order to get it right was clearly effective.